thesocompany/vagov-content/pages/disability/how-to-file-claim/supplemental-forms.md

 ---
 layout: page-breadcrumbs.html
-title: File Supplemental Forms for Special Claims
+title: File supplemental forms for special claims
-display_title: Supplemental Forms
+display_title: Supplemental forms
 description: Find out if you'll need to turn in any supplemental forms when you file your VA disability claim.
 plainlanguage:
 template: detail-page